 Many questions came to my mind: Why is it that I’m so afraid of uncertainty?
 Why do I struggle to make decisions when I’m at the crossroads, or when I’m facing a storm.
 Why am I afraid of things going wrong?
 What can go wrong?
 Who is to say which path is right and which is wrong?
 How do I get clarity on my life?
 How do I get out of this confused state of mind where I’m just getting even more confused.

 I asked these questions and realized all this while I’ve been afraid of life not going the way I’ve been told it should.
-But who is to say how it should or shouldn’t be?
-Sometimes the advice you get from others is not the right advice because the life you are living is very different from the life others are living or have lived.
-You’re on a different stage.
-And on that stage you don’t have to be another person, you just have to be you, what you are at your core.
+Who is to say how it should or shouldn’t be?
+Sometimes the advice you get from others is not the right advice because the life you’re living is quite distinctive from the life others are living or have lived.
+You’re on a different stage and on that stage you don’t have to be another person, you just have to be you, what you are at your core.

-I had forgotten who I was and got overwhelmed with all the outside noise.
-But that’s also because I never really sat down and allowed myself to clearly answer the question.
-When you don’t define it for yourself, it’s easy to get lost in all the information that is out there.
+I had forgotten who I was and was overwhelmed with outside noise and that’s because I didn’t take the time to answer the question: Who am I?
+When you don’t define it for yourself, getting lost in the massive ocean of information out there is inevitable.

 When I figured out who I was at my core (I could not have done this without the help of a friend.
-When you’re lost, sometimes you need outside support to help you find your way back), I started making little decisions in my daily life based on the inherent values that defined me.
+When you’re lost, sometimes you need outside support to help you find your way back), I started taking little decisions daily, based on the inherent values that defined me.
 Sikhi helped me define my values of consciousness, learning, and wisdom.
 The Shabad Guru enables me to be conscious, to learn from every step of life, and is my source of wisdom.
 Connecting back to the Shabad made me feel whole again.